Stepan363/tachyon_wars_website/plz read me .md

 # tachyon_wars_website

 Tachyonwars is a fantastic game pretty stars and made the science lab better images and changed ships constructions recources and better images of them.
-Thanks, plus you must turn on the music to 100 percent because the music is really coooooOOOOOOOOOLLLLlL u must see it!
+Thanks, plus you must turn on the music to 100 percent because the music is really COOOOOOOOOOOOOOOOOOOL you must hear it and you will listen to it every single day especially in the battles!